liddiard/google-sheet-s3/README.md

 - An Amazon S3 bucket for which you have:
     - [Created security credentials](https://console.aws.amazon.com/iam/home?nc2=h_m_sc#users) that have write permissions to the bucket.
-    - Added a CORS policy that allows GET requests from whatever origin (domain name) you want to access the data.
-The default policy works fine to allow access from any origin.
+    - Added a CORS policy that allows GET requests from whatever origin (domain name) you want to access the data from.
+The default policy allows access from any origin.
 To enable, go to your S3 Management Console, right-click your bucket name, click Properties > Permissions > Add CORS Configuration > Save (modal dialog) > Save (again) (blue button in sidebar)
-    - Added a bucket policy that allows people to GET the published JSON.
+    - Added a bucket policy that enables public viewing of the published JSON.
 To enable, go to your S3 Management Console, right-click your bucket name, click Properties > Permissions > Add bucket policy > [Paste the text below to allow everyone public view access] > Save (modal dialog) > Save (again) (blue button in sidebar)

 #### Bucket policy for public read-only access